KarthikeyaKollu/KarthikeyaKollu-WriterGpt/README.md

   * I spent approximately 2 hours integrating all the functionalities, identifying limitations in my initial approach, and implementing alternative solutions.

 * **Other Tasks:**
-  * Video recording and editing took about 1 hour and 40 minutes.
+  * Video recording and editing took about 40 minutes.
   * Creating the README file took about 1 hour.

 * **Total Time:**